goozsupreme/sql-samples/README.md

-# sql-sample
+This contains sql sample data to use.
-sql sample data
+Version: MySQL Workbench Community 8.0.38